chrisarcand/dug/README.md

 Created out of frustration. _"[D]amn yo[u], [G]mail!"_

-**Dug is a simple, configurable gem to organize your GitHub notification emails in ways Gmail can't and in an easier-to-configure way.** It interacts with Google's Gmail API to do all the things that people usually do with Gmail filters (label by organization name, repository name) as well as parse GitHub's custom X headers to label your messages with things like "Mentioned by name", "Assigned to me", "Commented", etc.
+**Dug is a simple, configurable gem to organize your GitHub notification emails in ways Gmail can't and in an easier-to-maintain way than large, slow Google Apps Scripts.** It interacts with Google's Gmail API to do all the things that people usually do with Gmail filters (label by organization name, repository name) as well as parse GitHub's custom X headers to label your messages with things like "Mentioned by name", "Assigned to me", "Commented", etc.

 ## Quick Installation